 To make a site mobile-friendly, you can search on YouTube for "Media query css."
 It's really easy to understand, and it will change your life once you learn it.
 Good luck with your studies!

-Marked as helpful0 - @lucienelima8Submitted about 2 months agoWhat are you most proud of, and what would you do differently next time?
+Marked as helpful0 - @lucienelima8Submitted 2 months agoWhat are you most proud of, and what would you do differently next time?

 Me orgulho do bom trabalho que fiz.